Equity capital markets in Brazil: regulatory overview

 Registration suspension, if for a period of more than 12 months.

-Registration cancellation does not exempt the issuer, the controlling shareholder and the administrators from responsibilities arising from violations made before the cancellation.
+Registration cancellation does not exempt the issuer, the controlling shareholder and the members of the issuer's management from liability arising from violations made before the cancellation.